The snow came after Christmas. Then the deep freeze, then the rain, then the snow again. Typical.

 Nineteen Eighty-Four (U.K., 1984)

 In this digital age of omnipresent surveillance, those of us still attached to physical media should be pleased with this Blu-ray release of the best screen version of George Orwell's dystopian novel.
 It means we can watch the movie in blissful anonymity, our consumption unwatched and unrecorded by Netflix and the many other nefarious "streaming" sites that keep tabs on us à la Big Brother.
 John Hurt and Suzanna Hamilton are the doomed lovers in director Michael Radford's adaptation, opposite Richard Burton, in his last screen role, as the villainous apparatchik O'Brien.
-The film's desaturated look is courtesy of cinematographer Roger Deakins (Oscar-nominated this year for Denis Villeneuve's Sicario, by the way).
+The film's desaturated look is courtesy of cinematographer Roger Deakins (Oscar-nominated this year for Denis Villeneuve's Sicario).
 There are no extras on the Twilight Time Blu-ray besides a trailer and isolated track of the score by the Britpop group The Eurythmics.
 The score was a late-hour choice that the backers, Virgin Films, imposed on Radford, who detested it; luckily the Blu-ray also offers the original orchestral score by Dominic Muldowney; you can't isolate it, though.

 Born Free (U.K./U.S., 1966)

 If you grew up in the 1960s, there was no escaping the song on the radio: "Born Free," composed by John Barry with lyrics by Don Black.
 Andy Williams sang it; pop pianist Roger Williams took it up the charts; even Frank Sinatra gave it a try.
-But the original was crooned by British singer Matt Monro in the soundtrack to the movie of the same name, itself based on the bestselling memoir of the same name by naturalist Joy Adamson.
+But the original was crooned by British singer Matt Monro in the soundtrack to the movie of the same name, itself based on the bestselling memoir of the same name by Czech-born naturalist "Joy" Adamson.
 The song, a last-minute addition to the movie's closing credits, won as Oscar for best original song in 1966.
 No such honours went to the movie as a whole, however, despite its seemingly winning pedigree and formula: a topical theme (wildlife preservation in Africa), beautiful wildlife (especially Elsa, the orphaned lion cub at the centre of the story, who's raised to adulthood and then released) and a sympathetic heroine, Adamson (played by Virginia McKenna, alongside Bill Travers as Adamson's gamekeeper husband).
 The Blu-ray has the score as an isolated track, plus a new audio commentary and trailers.

 3 from Eureka!
 Masters of Cinema